 I’m a bit of a gadget hound.
-I like to try out new things as long as I can justify them somehow in day to day life and use.
+I like to try out new things as long as I can justify them somehow in day to day life and use, even if it includes trying out the Best Monitors Under ($150).
 I also shop a lot at Woot.
 This means I often find good deals on things like mice, headphones, keyboards, and other such computer accessories.
 Which I buy, on occasion.

 A few months back I purchased the Logitech MX-5000 wireless laser desk set from Woot.
 I liked a lot of things about it, but the keyboard didn’t sit my hands right, and just “felt wierd.”
 On top of that, it had issues with Linux compatibility, and since I dual-boot Ubuntu, that was a big problem.
 So, I tried just the mouse for a bit, but the Bluetooth reception was spotty at best, and I went back to my old Microsoft Wireless Desk Set For Less, which despite its low cost has been extremely durable.
 I just have always wanted a nicer mouse, and the gaming keyboard features of the MX-5000 prompted me to buy it.